LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

 into objects, and compiling and reusing Prolog modules as objects from inside Logtalk.
 An interesting application of the techniques described in this guide is a solution for running a Prolog application which uses modules on a Prolog compiler with no module system.
+The ``wrapper`` tool can be used to help in migrating Prolog code.

 .. _migration_hybrid: